HiSET Social Studies Study Guide: Geography

 Atlas

-An atlas is a book containing many maps and charts.
+A book containing many maps and charts.

 Climate

-An area’s weather patterns over a long period of time (e.g., years).
+An area’s weather patterns over a long period of time (e.g. years).

 Compass Rose